neutron-org/dex-quint-model/README.md

  - a richer set of invariants
  - `maxAmountOut` parameter for placing limit orders
  - `behindEnemyLines` check
- - currently, `MultiHopSwap` is abstracted away by a `SingleHopSwap`
  - `SingleHopSwap` needs to be unified with the `SingleHopSwap` postcondition